 The risk of suicidal thoughts or behavior was generally consistent among drugs in the data analyzed.
 The finding of increased risk with AEDs of varying mechanisms of action and across a range of indications suggests that the risk applies to all AEDs used for any indication.
 The risk did not vary substantially by age (5-100 years) in the clinical trials analyzed.
 Table 2 shows absolute and relative risk by indication for all evaluated AEDs.

-Table 2: Risk by Indication for Antiepileptic Drugs in
+Table 2.
+Risk by Indication for Antiepileptic Drugs in the Pooled Analysis

 Patients, their caregivers, and families should be informed that AEDs increase the risk of suicidal thoughts and behavior and should be advised of the need to be alert for the emergence or worsening of the signs and symptoms of depression, any unusual changes in mood or behavior, or the emergence of suicidal thoughts, behavior, or thoughts about self-harm.
 Behaviors of concern should be reported immediately to healthcare providers.